open-edge-insights/eii-azure-bridge/README.md

 The provisioning must take place on the node you wish to deploy your Azure IoT Edge modules onto.

+> **NOTE:** This may be your development system, which was setup earlier.
+Keep in
+> mind, however, that having your system setup as a development system and a
+> targeted node for a single-node deployment should never be done in production.

 First, you must then install the Azure IoT Edge Runtime on your target deployment system.
 To do that, follow the instructions provided by Microsoft in [this guide](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux).